Are dogs allowed?

 What are the hours of operation for the Manitou Incline?

 The trail is open from 6 a.m. - 6:30 p.m. during the regular season (March 13, 2023 through November 5, 2023).
 During the winter season (November 6, 2023 through March 12, 2024), the trail is open from 6 a.m. - 3 p.m.
 No access is permitted outside of the posted hours.
 For the latest updates on hours, click here.

 What should I pack or bring when hiking the Manitou Incline?

 For a successful experience, consult your physician, bring plenty of water and energy snacks and be sure you've adjusted to the high altitude of Colorado Springs (6,035 ft) before you attempt this trail.
 Pace yourself and rest when you need to.

-For more detailed information and updates, visit the Incline Friends website.
+For more detailed information, maintenance details, volunteer opportunities and updates, visit the Incline Friends website.